Dave-Sterry/PuppyLove.Solution/README.md

 ## 📚 Description

 This application is a service to assist in setting up Puppy Playdates!
 Users will be able to register, log in and create a profile for their Dog.
-They will browse randomly through other Dog profiles and either click `Squirrel` to see the next profile or `Sniff` to see more about the current Dog.
+They will browse randomly through other Dog profiles and either click `Squirrel` to see the next profile or `Sniff` to see more details about the current Dog.

 ## ⚙️ Setup/Installation Requirements